waynezhu6/waynezhu6/README.md

 ### Hi there 👋

-My name is Wayne and I'm a 20-year-old developer, currently studying Computer Science as a fourth-year student at the University of Toronto.
-Learn more about me at https://waynezhu.me
+My name is Wayne and I'm a 22-year-old developer, currently studying Computer Science as a fourth-year student at the University of Toronto.
+Learn more about me at https://waynezhu6.github.io

-I'm currently looking for a 2023 Winter/Spring Internship!
+I'm currently looking for a 2024 New Grad position!

 <!--
 **waynezhu6/waynezhu6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.